 "For 19 centuries there was only the one calling, the heavenly one, with Jehovah being very selective as to who would serve with his Son to make up the Kingdom government.
 Many would be invited but only a precious few chosen.
 (Matthew 22:2, 14) In time the prescribed but limited number of 144,000 would be reached.
 After this no more would be anointed by holy spirit as witness that they had the heavenly hope, unless, in a rare occurrence, the unfaithfulness of one of the remaining 'chosen ones' made a replacement necessary."
 Watchtower 1982 Feb 15 p.30

 There are a number of holes it the idea that the heavenly call closed in 1935.
 To start with, there is absolutely no Scriptural basis that the calling would close, let alone specifically in 1935 or any other year.
-Some on the Governing Body, such as Geoffrey Jackson, had not even been born in 1935.
+None of the Governing Body were even been born before 1935.
 Furthermore, there has been no decrease in partakers in over 35 years.
-This has led to the Watchtower finally admitting that this doctrine never had any basis.
+This led to Watchtower finally admitting that this doctrine never had any basis.

 "When does the calling of Christians to a heavenly hope cease? …

 On the other hand, as time has gone by, some Christians baptized after 1935 have had witness borne to them that they have the heavenly hope.
 (Romans 8:16, 17) Thus, it appears that we cannot set a specific date for when the calling of Christians to the heavenly hope ends.

 How should a person be viewed who has determined in his heart that he is now anointed and begins to partake of the emblems at the Memorial?
 He should not be judged.
 The matter is between him and Jehovah. " Watchtower 2007 May 1 page 30 & page 31